prakharrathi25/reddit-flair-predictor/README.md

 **What are Reddit Flairs?**

 A flair is a 'tag' that can be added to threads posted on the reddit website within a sub-reddit.
-They help users understand the category to which the posts belong to and help readers filter specific kind of posts based on their preferences.
+They help users understand the category to which the posts they are scrolling through, belong and thus, help them filter out specific posts based on their preferences.

-This is a web-app that I created which predicts which flair should be alloted to a post.
-You have to post the link of the reddit post in the search bar.
+This is a web-app that I created that performs the task of predicting which flair should be alloted to a post.
+As a user, you just need to paste the link of the reddit post in the search bar.
 Find the webapp [here](https://flair-prediction-app.herokuapp.com/)

 ### Automated Testing
 The automated testing file can be found [here](https://automated-testing-endpoint.herokuapp.com/).
-You have to upload a .txt file and then you can download a .json file with the predictions.
+You have to upload a .txt file followed by downloading a .json file with the required predictions.

 ## Directory Structure